 Spoofing and presentation attacks

 Despite the unprecedented growth and advancements in biometric fingerprint recognition technology, spoofing still remains the biggest challenge for this technology.
-Biometric spoofing is a circumvention method, in which a fake replica (such as finger, mask, eye, etc.) is presented to a biometric system in order to circumvent its security.
+Biometric spoofing is a circumvention method, in which a fake replica (such as a finger, mask, eye, etc.) is presented to a biometric system in order to circumvent its security.
 This replica has to have the exact biometric pattern to be able to circumvent the systems.

-To address the problem of spoofing attacks, today’s biometric fingerprint recognition systems make use of anti-spoofing technologies and liveness detection mechanism.
+To address the problem of spoofing attacks, today’s biometric fingerprint recognition systems make use of anti-spoofing technologies and liveness detection mechanisms.
 It is helpful in ensuring that the fingerprint sample is presented by a person and not by a spoof, however, a highly sophisticated spoof that can imitate liveness features may still be able to fool these systems.
-Spoofing attacks and anti-spoofing countermeasures are going to be a constant tug of war between the security experts and cybercriminals.
+Spoofing attacks and anti-spoofing countermeasures are going to be a constant tug of war between security experts and cybercriminals.